gorhom/react-native-bottom-sheet/docs/props.md

 ### `overDragResistanceFactor`

-Defines how violently sheet has to stopped while over dragging.
+Defines how violently sheet has to be stopped while over dragging.

 | type   | default | required |
 | ------ | ------- | -------- |